bettergov/foiamail/docs/technical.md

 ## agency
 `check_agency_status()` assigns an agency name to the message thread by scanning it for the agency_slug identifier, e.g. #ArlingtonHeights#.
-(It's worth noting that agency labels assigned to initial FOIA request messages should remain intact with standard reply messages. i.e., this is a GMail feature that doesn't depend on FOIAMail logic.)
+(It's worth noting that agency labels assigned to initial FOIA request messages should remain intact with standard reply messages. i.e., this is a Gmail feature that doesn't depend on FOIAMail logic.)
 `check_req_status()` returns one or none of the following status labels:
 - `*responded` is the default assigned value for an incoming message label
 - `*attachment` means the message has an attachment with an acceptable extension (e.g., xls, xlsx, csv, txt, pdf)